 “Because you speak to me in words, and I look at you with feelings.”—Anna Karina

-If ever one actor, one face could define a genre of film it was Anna Karina.
-The constant muse of iconic French director Jean-Luc Godard, Karina would star in a number of films which pioneered the French New Wave revolution.
+If ever one actor, one face, could define a genre of cinema, it was Anna Karina.
+The eternal muse of iconic French director Jean-Luc Godard, Karina would star in a number of films that pioneered the French New Wave revolution.
 In all, Karina appeared in eight films directed by Godard, including My Life to Live (Vivre sa vie), Band of Outsiders (Bande à part) Pierrot le Fou, Alphaville and, of course, A Woman Is a Woman for which Karina won the Silver Bear Award for Best Actress at the Berlin Film Festival.

 “How could I not be honoured?”
 Karina later told The Guardian about being described as Godard’s muse while reflecting on her career.
 “Maybe it’s too much, it sounds so pompous,” she adds.
 “But of course, I’m always very touched to hear people say that.
 Because Jean-Luc gave me a gift to play all of those parts.”

-Karina, who passed away last year aged 79, is widely regarded as the undisputed icon of 1960s cinema.
-Her signature look, which also turned her into a fashion symbol in her own right, triumphed a meteoric change in how we digest the visual aesthetics of cinema.
+Karina, who passed away in 2019, aged 79, is widely regarded as the undisputed icon of 1960s cinema.
+Her signature look, which also turned her into a fashion symbol in her own right, triumphed a meteoric change in how we digest cinema’s visual aesthetics.
 “It was just like gifts all the time, when somebody gives you something very, very fantastic,” she once said when explaining the feeling of landing a new role with Godard.

 She added: “We never thought the films would be so famous for so long.
 We were just happy to do things.
 It was more bohemian.
 We knew we were doing something we liked and it was not like everyone else.
 It was a happy world.”